yanghu199/slave-to-the-algorithm./sko/week9/README.md

 3d library development

-I already imported a small obj file with three.js, the next step was tried to increase the control function.
-Actually I found a couple of coding that supported the first person camera & keyboard control and I thought I could combined them with mine.
+I already imported a small obj file with three.js, the next step was to try to increase the control function.
+Actually I found a couple of coding that supported the first-person camera & keyboard control and I thought I could combine them with mine.

 https://github.com/mrdoob/three.js/blob/master/examples/js/controls/FirstPersonControls.js
 https://github.com/brianpeiris/three-firstperson-vr-controls